 Problematic bone healing is one of the many health complications that people with diabetes experience; following a break or fracture, their bones may heal poorly.

 “Diabetes is rampant worldwide,” says Prof. Longaker, “and any improvement in the ability of affected people to heal from fractures could have an enormously positive effect on their quality of life.”

-- Estimates suggest that around 8.5 percent of adults have diabetes
+- Estimates suggest that around

 - The disease is a major cause of kidney failure, blindness, heart attacks, stroke, and lower limb amputation

 - Rates of diabetes have been rising faster in middle- and low-income countries.